mawenlong2016/CAFU/README.md

 ## How to use CAFU

 We provided [CAFU web server](http://bioinfo.nwafu.edu.cn:4001) and [CAFU Docker image](https://hub.docker.com/r/malab/cafu/) to enable large-scale unmapped reads analysis.
-More details about how use CAFU are available at https://github.com/cma2015/CAFU/blob/master/tutorial/User_manual.md
+More details about how to use CAFU are available at https://github.com/cma2015/CAFU/blob/master/tutorial/User_manual.md

 ## How to access help ##